Roymero/Grocery-Inventory/README.md

 - How to properly code a multipurpose program
 - Continue to execute OOP principles
-- Integrate multiple languages in one project
+- Integrate multiple languages in one program